ISISNeutronMuon/MDANSE/Doc/pages/H_conv.rst

 the order of :math:`10^23` atoms (the Avogadro number), while many MD trajectories contain less than :math:`10^6` atoms.
 Therefore, an actual experiment will sample many more configurations of atoms than it is possible to sample in a single MD simulation.
-Performing the calculation on multiple Q vectors maximises the amount the information that can be extracted from an MD trajectory.
-At the same time, the computational effort of the calculation increases with every additional vector sampled.
-Also,
+Performing the calculation on multiple Q vectors maximises the information that can be extracted from an MD trajectory.
+The computational effort of the calculation increases linearly with every additional vector for which the calculation is performed.

 Random vector generation
 ------------------------